guiglass/StationaryStereoCamera/README.md

 * Create an empty game object and name it “StereoCameras” (This will be the parent of our left and right eye stationary cameras).
 * Drag that object into and make it a child of the “HUD” object.
-* Add two new cameras and name them as “Camera (Left)” and “Camera (Right)” (these are the cameras that only see things on the HUD layer.
+* Add two new cameras and name them as “Camera (Left)” and “Camera (Right)” (these are the cameras that only see things on the HUD layer).
 * Drag both cameras into the “StereoCameras” object.
-* Ensure the transform positions and rotations are all set to zero (you may separate them on x axis a little if you wish - this will not affect how the script positions them at runtime).
+* Ensure the transform positions and rotations are all set to zero (you may separate the two cameras on the x axis a little if you wish - this will not affect how the script positions them at runtime).
 * Remove “GUI Layer”, “Flare Layer” and “Audio Listener” components from both cameras as they are not required.
 * Set the Clear Flags to solid color, and select a color of black and no alpha (#00000000).
-* Add a new layer called “HUD” (any object on is layer will be visible to these cameras.
+* Add a new layer called “HUD” (any object on is layer will be visible to these cameras only).
-* Set Culling mask to the “HUD” layer only.
+* Set the Culling mask to be “HUD” layer only.

 ![alt tag](https://raw.githubusercontent.com/guiglass/StationaryStereoCamera/master/Step4.png)
 **_Step 4 - Create renderTextures for left and right eyes._**

-* Right click in your project’s asset folder and create a new renderTexture (we will copy it  for both eyes later on).
+* Right click in your project’s asset folder and create a single new renderTexture (we will copy it  for both eyes later on).
 * Set the Size parameter to 1920x1920 (This is what I chose but can be changed as desired).
 * Set Anti-Aliasing to some value (I chose 8 samples but again, you can decide).
 * Set Color Format to ARGB Half, (I believe this is the native format used by cameras??).